matthewcook333/AnimatedArt-notebook/November 23.md

 1 hour working on path animation, which semi-works now!

+1 hour cleaning up code and debugging path and button functionality

 ## Post-critique summary

 The current set of animations seem interesting, especially with the set of options for the given animations.
 One thing I should consider is the concept of a duration for an animation.
 I should consider what images should do for when they go outside the view for drawing.
 I should add the animation for growing and shrinking images.
 It would also be cool to allow for control over how the animations work rather than just have them in a linear fashion, though this may diverge from what I am currently trying to do.
 There are a number of things like background color that I could add to give more power to the user, but not sure how difficult the implementation would be.